 Secondary Standards may be utilized for quality control of reagents, research where purity is not crucial, and training.
-These compounds may be used for direct comparisons with case samples for qualitative analysis once their identity is verified by GC/MS, GC/IR, or FTIR analysis and compared to a literature reference, primary standard, or approved library database.
+These compounds may be used for direct comparisons with case samples for qualitative analysis once their identity is verified by GC/MS and/or GC/IR and compared to a literature reference, primary standard, or approved library database.